 - Broken bones, lost limbs and amputations

 Any of these injuries may cause wrongful death, future pain and suffering, or disability.
 Let out experienced admiralty lawyers in Florida help you or your family receive proper compensation to handle medical bills, pain and suffering and lost wages.
 We know how to get results.

 Call Today for a free consultation to discuss your work related or other personal injury.
 Contact our experienced attorneys today by calling our office Toll Free: at 888-777-3884 or filling out the contact form on the left.
 We are available 24 hours a day and 7 days a week.

-Our Florida personal injury lawyers, paralegals, and case managers represent accident victims that fall under admiralty law throughout Florida, including Palm Beach County, the Treasure Coast, Palm Beach Gardens, West Palm Beach, Jupiter, Boynton Beach, North Palm Beach, Stuart, Deerfield Beach, Port St. Lucie, Vero Beach, Lake Worth, Tequesta, Ft.
+Our Florida personal injury lawyers, paralegals and case managers represent accident victims that fall under admiralty law throughout Florida, including in Palm Beach County, the Treasure Coast, Palm Beach Gardens, West Palm Beach, Jupiter, Boynton Beach, North Palm Beach, Stuart, Deerfield Beach, Port St. Lucie, Vero Beach, Lake Worth, Tequesta, Ft.
 Pierce, Lake Park, Riviera Beach, Boca Raton, Fort Lauderdale, Orlando, Tampa, Jacksonville, Miami, Pompano Beach, Hollywood, Coral Springs, Delray Beach, Greenacres and Wellington.